akvorado/akvorado/console/data/docs/02-configuration.md

   read them back on startup
 - `workers` tell how many workers to spawn to fetch metadata.
 - `max-batch-requests` define how many requests can be batched together
-- `provider` defines the provider configuration
+- `providers` defines the provider configurations

 As flows missing interface information are discarded, persisting the cache is useful to quickly be able to handle incoming flows.
 By default, no persistent cache is configured.

-The `provider` key contains the configuration of the provider.
-The provider type is defined by the `type` key.
+The `providers` key contains the configuration of the providers.
+For each, the provider type is defined by the `type` key.
+When using several providers, they will be queried in order and the process stops on the first to accept to handle a query.
+Currently, only the `static` provider can skip a query.
+Therefore, you should put it first.

 #### SNMP provider